Table of Contents

 Battery | 970 shots per charge |

-APS-C CMOS sensor powered camera, yet at entry-level is an ideal option for astrophotography camera for those with an affordable budget option.
+APS-C CMOS sensor-powered camera, yet at entry-level is an ideal DSLR for astrophotography, for those with an affordable budget option.
 With a resolution of 24.2 MP, it can pull ISO sensitivity from ISO 100 to ISO 25600.
-With a wide dynamic range, it is paired with Nikon EXPEED 4 image-processing engine.
+With a wide dynamic range, it is paired with the Nikon EXPEED 4 image-processing engine.
 It captures at the lowest ISO level at low light, but can also give decent results above ISO 1600.

 9. Pentax K-70